 While it’s possible to take high-quality snapshots of the Moon with a smartphone, it’s difficult to take an individual planetary image that matches the view through the eyepiece.
-To tease the most detail out of a planet, it’s best to record a short video clip of the object using the camera’s video function.
+To tease the most detail out of a planet, it’s best to record a short video clip of the object using the camera’s video function or an app (I use FilMic Pro with my iPhone).
 You can then use freely available image stacking software to select and combine (stack) the best individual frames from the video.

 The Stargazers Lounge tutorial on Stacking Planetary Images offers an excellent introduction to image stacking and editing.
 AutoStakkert, Registax and AviStack are popular, free stacking software tools, and Apple users can also import iPhone video directly into a shareware program called Keith’s Image Stacker to accomplish similar results.